scottgall/cypress-react/README.md

 * Integration tests
 * Unit tests

-Cypress lets you to test anything that runs in the browser.
+Cypress lets you test anything that runs in the browser.

 # **How** is Cypress different?
 Tests run inside the browser in the same run loop as your app code (no Selenium/WebDriver).

 # **Why** Cypress?
 ### ***It's for developers*** 👩‍💻
-It's free, open-source, and easily installs through npm as a local test runner application and dashboard service with a bunch of handy features.
+It's free, open-source, and easily installs through npm as a local test runner application and dashboard service with a bunch of handy features:
-* Time travel through Snapshots of your app at every event.
+* Time travel through snapshots of your app at every page event.
 * Debug directly from dev tools.
-* Automatic Waiting and retries.
+* Automatic waiting and retries.
 * Built-in server mocking.

 ### ***It's fast*** 🚄
-Most automation tools function as a remote command interface that requires communication between a WebDriver client, the browser driver, and the browser itself.
+Most automation tools are a remote command interface that requires communication between a WebDriver client, the browser driver, and the browser itself.

 With Cypress, there's only one process, the ***browser***!
 1️⃣